Skip to content

 These paths work well if you want to have a common set of modules in a separate location, but still have multiple worlds with different server requirements in either persistent volumes or a downloadable archive.

-For more flexibility with mods/plugins preparation, you can declare other directories, files, and URLs to use in the MODS / PLUGINS variables.
+Alternatively, you can declare other directories along with files and URLs to use in the MODS / PLUGINS variables.

 Zip file modpack